Location Analytics: Exploring Foot Traffic at Your New Business Location with GoodVision

 Here you might have some concerns, because data from street cameras do not lay on the floor just like that right?

 - Retrieve the data from the video footage — how?
-Super-easy way is to use GoodVision Video Insights — the fully automated cloud service for video data retrieval.
+Easiest way is to use GoodVision Video Insights — the fully automated cloud service for video data collection and further analysis.

 - Get the actionable insights from the data — GoodVision Video Insights provides complete structured data for further data analysis, providing traffic counts over time, exact traffic routes, and comprehensive reports.